Swimming at the 2016 Summer Olympics – Men's 200 metre backstroke: Qualification

 Each National Olympic Committee (NOC) could enter up to two swimmers if both met the Olympic Qualifying Time (or "OQT").
 An NOC with no swimmers meeting the OQT but at least one swimmer meeting the Olympic Selection Time (or "OST") was not guaranteed a place, but was eligible for selection to fill the overall 900 swimmer quota for the Games.
 For 2016, the OQT was 1:58.22 while the OST was 2:02.36.
 The qualifying window was 1 March 2015 to 3 July 2016; only approved meets (generally international competitions and national Olympic trials) during that period could be used to meet the standards.
 There were also universality places available; if no male swimmer from a nation qualified in any event, the NOC could enter one male swimmer in an event.

 The two swimmers per NOC limit had been in place since the 1984 Games.

 Competition format

 The competition followed the format established in 2000, with three rounds: heats, semifinals, and a final.
 The advancement rule followed the format introduced in 1952.
 A swimmer's place in the heat was not used to determine advancement; instead, the fastest times from across all heats in a round were used.
 The top 16 swimmers from the heats advanced to the semifinals.
 The top 8 semifinalists advanced to the final.
-Swim-offs were used as necessary to break ties.
+Head-to-head swim-offs were used as necessary to break ties.

 This swimming event used backstroke.
 Because an Olympic-size swimming pool is 50 metres long, this race consisted of four lengths of the pool.